Interference dynamics of matter-waves of SU($N$) fermions: Momentum distribution of SU( N ) fermions

 \subsubsection{Attractive interactions}

 Just like in its repulsive counterpart, the persistent current also fractionalizes for attractive interactions.
-For strong attractive interactions, the formation of bound states is reflected by a reduced period of the current $\phi_{0}/N$ with $N$ being the number of particles in the bound state~\cite{chetcuti2021probe}.
-Even though the state does acquire current, the formation of bound states with reduced coherence, drastically reduces the visibility of the hole in the momentum distribution --Fig.~\ref{fig:TOFat}.
-Nevertheless, the variance of the momentum distribution $\sigma_{nk}$ has been demonstrated to be a figure of merit for fractional currents~\cite{naldesi2020enhancing,chetcuti2021probe} --Fig.~\ref{fig:var}.
-We find that the variance is not a good measure when it comes to the repulsive case since the peak does not display monotonous behaviour (see Sec.~\ref{sec:holey} Appendix)
+For strong attractive interactions, the formation of bound states is reflected by a reduced period of the current $\phi_{0}/r$ with $r$ being the number of particles in the bound state~\cite{chetcuti2021probe}.
+Even though the state does acquire current, the formation of bound states with reduced coherence, drastically reduces the visibility of the hole in the momentum distribution --Fig.~\ref{fig:TOFat} (\textbf{a}).

+Nevertheless, the variance of the width of the momentum distribution $\sigma_{nk}$ has been demonstrated to be a figure of merit for fractional currents~\cite{naldesi2020enhancing,chetcuti2021probe} --Fig.~\ref{fig:var}.
+We find that the variance is not a good measure when it comes to the repulsive case since the peak does not display monotonous behaviour (see Sec.~\ref{sec:holey}).
+The partial fractionalization of the persistent current at intermediate interactions can also be tracked through the second derivative of the momentum distribution -- Fig.~\ref{fig:TOFat} (\textbf{b}).
+It should be noted that upon formation of the bound state, the depression is washed out.